 An important part of the process of litigation is the sending of formal documents to your opponent (or to your opponent's solicitor if your opponent has engaged a solicitor to conduct the litigation) by deadlines ordered by the court or prescribed by the Civil Procedure Rules (CPR).
 This is called serving a document.

-Because of the importance attached to serving documents, the rules say that only certain ways of serving are valid.
+Because of the importance attached to serving documents, the rules say that only certain ways of serving documents in existing proceedings are valid.

 Service of a document on your opponent by email is only valid if your opponent has agreed to service by email.
 If your opponent has agreed to service by email, and you want to use this method, it is best to send the document as a PDF attachment by email no later than early morning of the deadline date.
 This is not just because there is a cut-off time in the afternoon (after which time documents received are counted as served on the next business day) but also because you need to leave time to hand deliver if, unexpectedly, there are technical problems with email - e.g. if the internet is down.